christianalfoni/emmis/docs/README.md

 # Why?

-When we write application logic we import different dependencies into the files that expresses this logic.
+When we write application logic we import different dependencies into the files that expresses our application logic.
 For example:

 ```js
 import axios from 'axios'